IsratTasnimEsha/Product-Viewer-App/README.md

   <img src="https://github.com/user-attachments/assets/72010758-9a29-4cb6-960a-9a158b7fcd0b" alt="Logo" width="12%">
 </p>

-## Objective

-The objective of the Restaurant Food Management and Delivery App is to provide users with a convenient and efficient way to order and receive food deliveries from a variety of restaurants.
-This platform enables restaurants to showcase their offerings, and consumers can effortlessly browse and place orders directly through the app.

 ## Introduction

 The Product Viewer App is a simple Android application that fetches product data using Retrofit from a REST API.
 The app displays a list of products, allows users to view product details, and search by product name or category or brand.